An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: An Adaptive Stochastic SQP

-Our algorithm generalizes the idea of \cite{Paquette2020Stochastic} to the constrained problems.
-The generalization has additional two challenges.
-First, we have to adaptively select the penalty parameter in the algorithm.
-Without constraints, the Armijo condition in \eqref{equ:Armijo} uses the objective function, and there are no extra parameters.
-With constraints, we have shown in Theorem \ref{thm:1} that the search direction is only a descent direction of $\mL_{\mu, \nu}$ when $\mu$ is large enough.
-In the stochastic case, $\mu$ is a random quantity and we need to ensure that the selected $\mu$ behaves similarly to that in the deterministic case, that is, $\mu$ stabilizes after a number of iterations.
-Second, for unconstrained problems, if the Armijo condition is satisfied for $f$ in each iteration, then one can sum over all iterations and claim $\|\nabla f_k\|\rightarrow 0$.
-For constrained problems, if the Armijo condition is satisfied for $\mL_{\mu, \nu}$ with stabilized $\mu$, then one can similarly claim $\|\nabla \mL_{\mu, \nu}^k\|\rightarrow 0$.
-However, this does not imply $\|\nabla \mL^k\|\rightarrow 0$, which requires the stabilized $\mu$ to be greater than a deterministic threshold (i.e. to make the matrix in \eqref{equ:derivative:AL} invertible).
+We generalize the line search scheme of \cite{Paquette2020Stochastic} to equality-constrained problems under constraint qualifications.
+There are two additional challenges.
+First,~we have to adaptively select the penalty parameter in the algorithm.
+Without constraints, the Armijo condition uses the objective function, and there are~no~extra parameters.
+With constraints, the search direction is a descent direction~of $\mL_{\mu, \nu}$ only if $\mu$ is large enough.
+In stochastic case, the selected $\mu$ is a random quantity that induces a random walk.
+We need to ensure that the random~walk enjoys a similar property to that in deterministic case, that is, $\mu$ stabilizes~after a number of iterations.
+Second, for unconstrained~problems,~if~the~Armijo~condition~is satisfied for $f$ in each iteration, then the iterates converge to a stationary point of $f$, that is $\|\nabla f_k\|\rightarrow 0$.
+However, we utilize a merit function in the line search for constrained problems.
+The stationary point of $\mL_{\mu, \nu}$ is not necessarily a KKT point of the original problem \eqref{pro:1}, unless $\mu$ is greater than an \textit{unknown} deterministic threshold such that the square matrix in \eqref{equ:derivative:AL} is invertible.
+In stochastic case, the stabilized value of $\mu$ is random~and varies in~each~run.
+Thus, it~is difficult to enforce the stabilized $\mu$ to be always above the deterministic threshold.